portworx/px-docs/scheduler/kubernetes/snaps-annotations.md

 ##### Clone from a snapshot

 You can restore a clone from a snapshot using the following spec file.
-In 1.3 and higher releases, this is required to create a read-write clone of an existing snapshot as snapshots are read only.
+In 1.3 and higher releases, this is required to create a read-write clone as snapshots are read only.

 ```yaml
 kind: PersistentVolumeClaim